-As the rules stated, there weren’t any individual event medals for the women.
+As the rules stated, there weren’t any individual event medals in women’s gymnastics.
 Nevertheless, the Official Report still mentioned the individual all-around winner:

 Although there was no individual championship for the women, certain outstanding competitors must be mentioned.
 Z. Honsova, of Czechoslovakia, scored the highest number of marks on all the apparatus combined, including first place on both beam and rings.
 This was a very fine performance, achieved with all the certitude of the practised and experienced gymnast.
 Pigtailed L. Micheli of Italy, a serious little girl of 17, was placed third in total marks.
 What an achievement at that age against so much experience!
 On one occasion, when she had just finished an exercise perfectly, she forgot all her seriousness and ran back to the team with kisses all round!The Official Report of the Organising Committee for the XIV Olympiad

-The gymnastics competition was supposed to take place August 9-11 with the women performing their individual routines on August 10 and the ensemble routines on August 11.
+The gymnastics competition was supposed to take place August 9-11 with women’s artistic gymnasts performing their individual routines on August 10 and the ensemble routines on August 11.
 However, because of the rain, the competition had to be moved indoors, and the schedule had to be rearranged.

 The gymnastics competition had been postponed Monday from the outdoor Olympic Stadium at Wembley to the large enclosed arena in London because of bad weather.
 Three days of competition now are being compressed into two days.New York Times, August 13, 1948